markuta/add.re/index.md

 #### What does the Server-Side feature?
-Planning to build with Django Web Framework, Nginx web server, PostgreSQL and possibly Elasticsearch.
+Current plan is to build with Django Web Framework, Nginx web server, PostgreSQL and possibly Elasticsearch.
+All running on Debian 9.